 Next time, I’ll show you how to set up Firebase Authentication so users of your Unity app can sign in with an e-mail and password or create a new account.

-This is part of a series on setting up Firebase with Unity.
-Stay tuned for the other posts:
+This is the first part of a series on setting up Firebase with Unity:

 - Project Setup & Getting Started